-As of December 31, 2023, the District had total assets and deferred outflows of \$346.4MM and total liabilities and deferred inflows of \$151.4MM, resulting in a net position of \$195.0MM.
-The District's net position increased by \$15.0MM in 2023, or 8.3% from 2022.
-This increase in net position was primarily driven by a combination of increases in operating revenues and investment income, growth in capital contributions, and reducing long term debt.
+As of December 31, 2024, the District had total assets and deferred outflows of \$361.1MM and total liabilities and deferred inflows of \$150.3MM, resulting in a net position of \$210.8MM.
+The District's net position increased by \$18.8MM in 2024, or 9.8% from 2023.
 Below is a breakdown of the changes in net position categories:

 Net Investment in Capital Assets: This portion represents the value of assets like buildings, equipment, or infrastructure, minus any related debt or liabilities incurred to acquire or build these assets.
-Net investment in capital assets grew by 11.5MM, or 10.1%.
-The primary driver was a reduction of debt as the total amount of debt and liabilities related to capital assets declined by \$12.3MM, or 8.8% from the prior year.
+Net investment in capital assets grew by 12.4MM, or 9.8%.
+This is due primarily to additional capital assets being placed into service as of the end of year (\$13MM (5.1%) as well as a decrease in debt (\$1.6MM (-1.3%), offset by payables outstanding at year end (\$2.2MM)

 Restricted Net Position: This portion represents resources that are subject to external restrictions-legal, regulatory, or contractual-which limit how they can be used.
 These funds are restricted for specific purposes, such as debt service or capital projects.
-Restricted net position declined by \$3.0MM, or 7.7%.
-The primary reason for the overall decrease was a reduction in net pension assets of \$4.6MM which was partially offset by an increase in debt service of \$1.3MM and an increase in the equipment replacement reserve of \$0.3M.
+Restricted net position declined by \$11.6MM, or 32.1%.
+The reason for the decrease was a reduction in the amount required to be held in reserve due to retirement of debt as well as the 2024 budgeted transfer to the debt service fund of \$6.5MM being completed in 2025.

 Unrestricted Net Position: The portion of net position that is available for general use.
 These are assets that are not restricted and can be used to meet the entity's ongoing financial obligations.
-The unrestricted net position grew by \$6.6MM or 25.0%.
-The primary drivers were an increase in operating revenue of \$4.1MM and an increase in investment income of \$2.0MM attributable to increased market interest rates in 2023 compared to 2022.
+The unrestricted net position grew by \$18.0MM or 60.2%.
+This is primarily due to an increase in operating income of \$5.6MM as well as the 2024 budgeted transfer to the debt service fund of \$6.5MM being completed in 2025.